woodcox/city-jekyll/pages/privacy.md

 ---
 layout: single-page
-title: Privacy Policy
+title: Privacy Notice
 permalink: /privacy/
 ---

-We are committed to protecting your privacy under the General Data Protection Regulations (GDPR) and we are registered with the Information Commissioner's Office under ref ZA383693.
+City Evangelical Church is committed to protecting your privacy under the General Data Protection Regulations (GDPR) and we are registered with the Information Commissioner's Office under ref ZA383693.

-City Evangelical Church Privacy Notice

-How City Evangelical Church (“we”) use your information
+## How City Evangelical Church (“we”) use your information

 Your privacy is important to us.
 We are committed to safeguarding the privacy of your information.